 Volunteer Position Descriptions

 The information specialist will walk between the new education facility and the hospital to answer any questions that the public may have.
-They will also let visitors know when and where the next turtle talk presentation will take place.
-The key word for this position is “Engagement”.
-The information specialist will play a key role in ensuring that the visitors are having a positive experience here at Sea Turtle, Inc.
+The key word for this position is “engagement”.
+The information specialist will play a key role in ensuring that the visitors are having a positive experience at Sea Turtle, Inc.

 Patient Advocacy Team

-The turtles at Sea Turtle, Inc. get a mixture of squid, fish and shrimp everyday for breakfast.
+The turtles at Sea Turtle, Inc. are fed a mixture of seafood daily.
 However, the way that our seafood comes in, is not the way that we can feed it to the turtles.
-Our volunteer team is in charge of prepping squid every day so that it is ready for the next morning.
+Our volunteer team is in charge of prepping squid so that it is ready for the following day.

-Maintenance Assistants assist in special projects in the facility which include building, plumbing, painting and electric work.
-This is an “ as needed” position.
+Maintenance Assistants help with special projects in the facility including building, plumbing, painting and electric work.
+This is an “as needed” position.